splatlab/squeakr/README.md

 `lognumslots.sh` script can be used to estimate the `log of number of slots in the CQF` argument.
 The script takes as input the path to the output file of 'ntCard' (https://github.com/bcgsc/ntCard).
 It then calculates log of the number of slots needed by Squeakr to count k-mers.

+Note: Squeakr count command now supports auto-resizing.
+However, auto-resizing only works when the count command is run with a single thread.

 ```bash
  $ ./squeakr query -f data/tmp.squeakr -q data/query_file -o data/query.output
 ```